-Wednesday, September 9th, 2009 marked yet another milestone in #Dubai’s spectacular progress.
-That was the day that HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of #Dubai, inaugurated the #Dubai Metro - the world’s longest automated driverless train system – before travelling on the Red Line himself.
+Wednesday, September 9th, 2009 marked yet another milestone in ’s spectacular progress.
+That was the day that HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of , inaugurated the Metro - the world’s longest automated driverless train system – before travelling on the Red Line himself.

 The celebratory atmosphere throughout the emirate could be felt for days afterwards as locals and expatriates alike queued to experience the Metro first hand, and they invariably reached their destinations feeling positive and excited.

 This was Sheikh Mohammed’s dream, his vision, which he held to unwaveringly in the face of sceptics who said the project wasn’t financially feasible.
 As always, he put quality of life before immediate fiscal revenues.
 With a certainty born of experience, he forged ahead in the knowledge that making life better for people attracts enterprise, investment and tourism, which together infuse the overall economy with new energy.

 On the footpath of his father, the late Ruler of Sheikh Rashid bin Saeed Al Maktoum, HH Sheikh Mohammed is a maestro at anticipating trends.
 Many of us still remember the general disbelief when Sheikh Rashid commenced building Dry-docks at a time when most visiting vessels were dhows.

 Some were even more incredulous when he commissioned the World Trade Centre which was the tallest building in the UAE.
 The sceptics believed it would remain a ghostly white elephant.
 “Major corporations are not going to relocate to a desert,” they said.
 But Sheikh Rashid was right and they were wrong.